Can Pressure Washing Damage Concrete?

 Even for older concrete slabs, the pressure to clean shouldn’t outweigh caution.
 Annual washing is enough.
 Overdoing it can erode the surface and weaken your concrete, leading to expensive repairs.
 Many washing services recommend inspecting concrete driveways by professionals regularly for wear, especially after cleaning.

 Improper power washing practices, such as using the wrong nozzle or holding it in one spot for too long, are known to cause damage.
-Homeowners who want to wash their concrete themselves should first consider whether they have the right tools and technique to avoid mishaps.
+Homeowners who want to wash their concrete themselves should first consider whether they have the right tools and techniques to avoid mishaps.

 Why You Shouldn’t Pressure Wash Concrete Pavers